HM Customs and Excise: Personnel

 HMCE Office, Queen's Dock, Liverpool; opened 1993, closed 2012.

-The majority of the Headquarters staff belonged to the Civil Service grades (generally clerical, executive, and secretariat).
+The majority of the Headquarters Staff belonged to the Civil Service grades (generally clerical, executive, and secretariat).

-The main grades in the outfield were: clerical staff, Officer of C&E, Allowanced Officer of C&E (the allowance was for taking on certain administrative duties e.g. rostering), Surveyor of C&E – all of which were at 'district' level and then Assistant Collector, Deputy Collector and Collector (regional management).
+The main grades in the outfield were: clerical staff, Officer of C&E, Allowanced Officer of C&E (the allowance was for taking on certain administrative duties e.g. rostering), Surveyor of C&E – all of which were at 'district' level and then assistant collector, deputy collector and collector (regional management).
 The regions of London Port and Liverpool (later 'London Airports' was added) were graded as slightly higher than the others.
 All grades were amalgamated and incorporated into the general Civil Service grades in 1971.

-Established in the mid-twentieth century to combat fraud and drug smuggling, the Investigation Division was headed by a Chief Investigation Officer, equivalent in rank to a Collector, assisted by a Deputy Chief Investigation Officer and a number of Assistant Chief Investigation Officers.
-Each team of, usually, six was headed by a Senior Investigation Officer (equivalent to a Surveyor or SEO) and consisted of a mix of Investigation Officers and Higher Investigation Officers.
+Established in the mid-twentieth century to combat fraud and drug smuggling, the Investigation Division was headed by a Chief Investigation Officer, equivalent in rank to a collector, assisted by a Deputy Chief Investigation Officer and a number of assistant chief investigation officers.
+Each team of, usually, six was headed by a senior investigation officer (equivalent to a surveyor or SEO) and consisted of a mix of investigation officers and higher investigation officers.

 Officers of the Waterguard had their own rank structure, namely: Assistant Preventive Officer (APO), Preventive Officer (PO) and Chief Preventive Officer (CPO); all these routinely wore uniform (see below).
 Higher grades were the Assistant Superintendent and Superintendent, neither of whom wore a uniform.
 After 1971 the Waterguard was renamed the Preventive Service and integrated into the main structure of HMCE.
 POs were renamed Executive Officers (Preventive) and APOs Assistant Officers (Preventive).

-Customs & Excise officers had authority throughout the country, including the powers of entry to premises and of arrest (though at times requiring the presence of a police constable).
+Customs and Excise officers had authority throughout the country, including the powers of entry to premises and of arrest (though at times requiring the presence of a police constable).

 HMCE had an overall headcount of 23,000 staff in 2004 before the merger with Inland revenue.